Last updated: February 6, 2019

-Through a combination of short movies and interactives, the unit covers the events leading up to the Great Depression and describes Hoover's approach to the crisis.
+Through a combination of short films and interactives, the unit covers the events leading up to the Great Depression and describes Hoover's approach to the crisis.
 Students then delve into the basis of Hoover's personal and political philosophies and take an in-depth look at how the camp itself reflects them.
 Recognizing Rapidan as a tangible example of those important philosophies helps students understand the importance of history and the places that preserve it.

 At the conclusion of the lessons, the students will be able to

-- present a journal with recorded insights, ideas, and revelations about Hoover and his impact on their world.
+- Present a journal with recorded insights, ideas, and revelations about Hoover and his impact on their world.

-- identify historical, social, political, and technological changes in America from the 1870s to the 1960s.
+- Identify historical, social, political, and technological changes in America from the 1870s to the 1960s.

-- locate Rapidan Camp and determine the location's significance to the Hoovers, the local residents, and the country.
+- Locate Rapidan Camp and determine the location's significance to the Hoovers, the local residents, and the country.

-- verbally, intellectually, graphically, and physically make the connection between the Hoovers, their Rapidan Camp, their conservation and humanitarian ethics, and their belief in personal responsibility.
+- Verbally, intellectually, graphically, and physically make the connection between the Hoovers, their Rapidan Camp, their conservation and humanitarian ethics, and their belief in personal responsibility.

-- explain how historic preservation was accomplished at Rapidan Camp while securing the historical integrity of the site.
+- Explain how historic preservation was accomplished at Rapidan Camp while securing the historical integrity of the site.

-- synthesize the Hoover information and predict what future generations will/should/could gain from the Hoovers and their Rapidan Camp experience.
+- Synthesize the Hoover information and predict what future generations will/should/could gain from the Hoovers and their Rapidan Camp experience.

 How to Participate